Jason Leitch: Awards and honours

 2011: HFMA UK Clinician of the Year.

 2013: Honorary Professor at the University of Dundee.

 2019: Honorary Professor at the University of Strathclyde.

 2019: Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to healthcare and charity.

 2020: The Fletcher of Saltoun Award for Science.

 2020: Member of National Academy of Medicine.

 2022 Meritorious Endeavours in Environmental Health Award, The Royal Environmental Health Institute of Scotland.

 Advisory roles

 Leitch has been invited to speak at events around the world and has advised Governments in the UK, Denmark, Sweden, Norway, The Republic of Ireland, Jordan, Canada, Brazil and South Africa.

 He was appointed to the NHS England review group led by Don Berwick looking into the patient safety elements of the Francis Enquiry.

 Leitch also serves as a College Ambassador for The College of General Dentistry.

+He is a member of the advisory group that supports the Patient Safety Commissioner for Scotland.